bugwheels94/super-terminal/README.md

 ## Introduction

-Super Terminal is a terminal manager for super fast developers who dont like repetition and work fast.
+Super Terminal is a terminal manager for developers who dont like repetition and work fast.
 If saving time is the basic decision maker for your actions then super terminal might suite you well.

 ## Features